 Sending an item to GoldPaid from Accrington

-The nearest cities with a specialist precious-metal buyer are Preston, around 16 miles west, and Manchester, roughly 20 to 25 miles south.
+The nearest cities with specialist precious-metal buyers are Preston, around 16 miles west, and Manchester, roughly 20 to 25 miles south.
 Either is a real journey for a volunteer to make, and an unfamiliar one to make while carrying valuable donated stock.

 The prepaid label removes that trip entirely.
 GoldPaid emails the label, the shop prints it and books a collection or hands the parcel in at a post office, and the valuation is done remotely.
 Staff time stays on the shop floor.